CaliStyle/trailpack-proxy-engine/README.md

 Instance Events are events that __only a single instance__ in a cluster must deal with.
 The overwhelming majority of events fall into this category.
 Mostly, database events, service events etc.

 ### Global Events
 Global Events are events that __every instance__ in a cluster must respond to.
 Very few events fall into this category.
-Mostly, global settings changes, plugin updates, notifications, etc.
+Mostly, global settings changes, plugin updates, notifications, etc. This requires redis.

 Events make it easy to extend functionality without having to edit or change the core of any Proxy Engine Module.